aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 Indicates which pages will not be printed.
 [PrintingPageType](../../com.aspose.cells/printingpagetype).
 If content in the sheet is sparse, there will be some pages are totally blank in the output pdf file.
 If you don't want these blank pages, you can use this option to omit them.
+**Example**
+The following code omits blank pages or pages which only contains some style content like cell background, borders.

 ```
 Workbook wb = new Workbook("Book1.xlsx");